JDouglas451/riscv_microprocessor_sim/README.md

 Author: Joshua Douglas (jdoug344)

 ## Building RSKAPI
 Before making use of the Makefile, it may be necessary to modify the paths at the head of the file (specifically, the paths to the riscv toolchain).
+This is the toolchain I used: https://github.com/riscv-collab/riscv-gnu-toolchain.
+Regardless of the toolchain you use, it will probably be necessary to modify a few of the path variables at the start of the Makefile.

 To build the mockup with gcc test flags, run the following:
 ```